azurecurve/azrcrv-toggle-showhide/readme.txt

 * <strong>disable_image</strong> - set to 1 to disable toggle image. e.g. [toggle disable_image=1]content[/toggle]
 </ul>

-Shortcodes can now be used inside the content or title of the toggle (tested with Contact Form 7 and azurecurve BBCode).
+Shortcodes can now be used inside the content or title of the toggle (tested with Contact Form 7 and BBCode).

 Select toggle image in options or network options; allows different sites in a network to use different images.
 Extra images can be added by dropping them into the plugins /images folder